top of page

 against obligations,

-against household, bureaucracy, distraction, worries.
+against household tasks, bureaucracy, distractions, and worries.

 In Eden, you never work against life —